singnet/snet-sdk-js/packages/web/README.md

 ## Getting Started

 These instructions are for the development and use of the SingularityNET SDK for JavaScript on web platform like browsers.

 ### Installation

 ```bash
 npm install snet-sdk-web
 ```

+**Note:** This SDK requires Node.js version 18 or higher and `react-scripts` version 5.0.1 or higher for optimal functionality and compatibility.

 If you are using `create-react-app` then require Node.js polyfills for browser compatibility, To add these polyfills, you can use the `config-overrides.js` file with `react-app-rewired`.
 This approach allows you to customize the Webpack configuration without ejecting from `create-react-app`.

 Install **react-app-rewired** into your application

 ```bash
 npm install --save-dev react-app-rewired
 ```

 Install the necessary polyfill packages

 ```bash
 npm install --save-dev buffer process os-browserify url
 ```

 Create **config-overrides.js** in the root of your project with the content:

 ```javascript
 const webpack = require("webpack");